zhaqenl/zhaqenl.github.io/en/src/clon.md

-For a more detailed tutorial of the more advanced features of Clon, I strongly suggest you read the [user](https://www.lrde.epita.fr/~didier/software/lisp/clon/user.pdf) and the [end-user](https://www.lrde.epita.fr/~didier/software/lisp/clon/enduser.pdf) guides, though, Didier Verna suggests you start with the end-user guide.
+For a more detailed tutorial of the more advanced features of Clon, I strongly suggest you read the [user](https://www.lrde.epita.fr/~didier/software/lisp/clon/user.pdf) and the [end-user](https://www.lrde.epita.fr/~didier/software/lisp/clon/enduser.pdf) guides, though, Didier Verna suggests, that you start with the end-user guide.